Ian Milaski, Accused Of Sexual Assault, Freed From Jail Because Judge Says He’s A ‘High-Achieving Student’

 A “High-Achieving Student”

-Milaski’s defense team argued that their client should be released from jail for a multitude of reasons, not the least of which is the fact that he is a “high-achieving student” who is “slated to graduated in May 2020″ with a double major.
+Milaski’s defense team argued that their client should be released from jail for a multitude of reasons, not the least of which is the fact that he is a “high-achieving student” who is “slated to graduated [sic] in May 2020” with a double major.

 “[Milaski has] personally performed more than 210 hours of community service in the last two years,” his defense said in a court brief.